Topic Release Schedule2016 National Tournament Topic Areas

 Resolved: The United States ought to limit qualified immunity for police officers.

 Online voting for LD occurs August 1 through September 11.
-The 2016 September/October LD resolution (voted on last fall) will be announced by August 15.
+The 2016 September/October LD resolution (voted on last fall) will be announced August 8.

 2016 Nationals PF Topic Area: Election Process